|

 Membership

 Section 1.
-All active firefighters belonging to any Minnesota volunteer fire department are eligible and may apply for membership in the Association upon payment of the annual Association dues then currently assessable, together with a membership fee of four dollars ($4.00), said payment to accompany their applications upon forms provided by the Secretary of the Association and addressed to the Secretary.
+Any active firefighter belonging to any Minnesota volunteer fire department is eligible for membership in the Association and may apply for membership upon payment of the annual Association premium then currently assessable, together with a membership fee of four dollars ($4.00), said payment to accompany their applications upon forms provided by the Secretary of the Association and addressed to the Secretary.
 Individuals or entire membership of a volunteer fire department may join the Association.
 Members shall be at least eighteen (18) years of age and not more than sixty-five (65) years of age at the time of submitting membership application.

 Section 3.
-A grace period of thirty (30) days will be granted to each member for the payment of dues falling due after the initial membership dues are paid during which grace period and benefits shall remain in force.
+A grace period of thirty (30) days will be granted to each member for the payment of premium falling due after the initial membership premium are paid during which grace period and benefits shall remain in force.

 Section 4.
-Firefighters who are full time employees of a fire department shall be known as "Paid Firefighters."
-Each "Paid Firefighter" who is a member of a Volunteer Fire Department the majority of whose members now hold membership in the Association, shall pay such dues as the Board of Directors shall recommend from time to time, subject to membership approval at the Annual Meeting.
+Firefighters who are full time employees of a fire department shall be known as “Paid Firefighters.”
+Each “Paid Firefighter” who is a member of a Volunteer Fire Department the majority of whose members hold active membership in the Association, is eligible for membership in the Association and shall pay such premium as the Board of Directors shall recommend from time to time, subject to membership approval at the Annual Meeting.

 Section 5.
-Any member who retires from active service may continue to maintain membership in the Association by paying the annual dues as specified in the bylaws.
-Such a member shall be excluded from all benefits and shall be designated as a "Non-Benefit Member."
-If a Director of the Association, all Association benefits shall apply while acting in an official capacity for the Association.
+Any member who retires from active service may continue to maintain membership in the Association by paying the annual premium as specified in the bylaws.
+Such a member shall be excluded from all benefits and shall be designated as a “Non-Benefit Member.”
+If a member is a Director of the Association, all Association benefits shall apply while acting in an official capacity for the Association.

 ARTICLE III